-Our article Should I buy a new or used Vivarium goes over some of the different pros and cons for which is the best way forward and is worth a quick read on its own.
-Bear in mind you may end up with things you don’t actually need if you buy a new kit from a pet-shop.
+Our article Should I buy a new or used Vivarium goes over some of the different pros and cons.
+It is worth a quick read on its own.
+You may end up with things you don’t actually need if you buy a new kit from a pet shop.
 I say this because many pet-shops are not bearded dragon (or even reptile in general) specialists.
 Different reptile species have very different housing needs and many kits are quite generic.

 Whether you’ve bought a baby dragon or an adult dragon, the minimum recommended size of vivarium for a bearded dragon is 4 feet long by roughly 3 feet high and 2 feet deep.

 Unlike some other reptiles, Bearded Dragons don’t need a tall vivarium.
-They do like to climb a little, so you do need some height in the tank, but the tank should be longer than it is tall – unlike for example a chameleon who likes to climb up into the branches.
+They do like to climb a little, so you do need some height in the tank.
+But, the tank should be longer than it is tall.
+This is unlike for example, a chameleon who likes to climb up into the branches.

-I wouldn’t recommend starting with a small tank for a baby and then putting them into a bigger one later, it’s wasting your money and moving beardie as they grow can cause them stress.
+I don’t recommend starting with a small tank for a baby and then putting them into a bigger one later.
+It’s wasting your money and moving bearded dragons as they grow can cause them stress.
 They’re creatures of habit and changing their home suddenly can take them a bit of time to get used to.
 Start full size and save yourself some money.

-Some forums and online sources say that if the tank is too large this can cause Beardie stress – I think this is a nonsense.
-Bearded Dragons live in Australia – your tank will never be as large as Australia and so long as you provide plenty of hideyhole places they won’t be stressed.
+Some forums and online sources say that if the tank is too large this can cause bearded dragons to stress.
+I think this is a nonsense.
+Bearded Dragons live in Australia.
+Your tank will never be as large as Australia.
+As long as you provide plenty of hidey hole places they won’t be stressed.

 I prefer a wooden vivarium rather than all glass.
 Wooden framed tanks have a number of advantages.
 They’re easier to keep up to temperature.
-The sides of a wooden vivarium don’t cause reflections which Beardie will see himself in.
-Beardies are quite territorial and if they see another dragon they’ll get stressed, or try to dominate it.
+The sides of a wooden vivarium don’t cause reflections which your dragon will see himself in.
+Bearded dragons are quite territorial and if they see another dragon they’ll get stressed, or try to dominate it.
 They’re not as smart as us and don’t realise that they’re looking at their own reflection.

 Substrate (also known as flooring)

-Babies and juvenile beardies should avoid all particle substrate.
+Babies and juvenile bearded dragons should avoid all particle substrate.
 This will avoid minimise the risk of impaction which can be fatal.
 Paper based substrates are a good option for babies, make sure the paper can’t be eaten.
 Tiles also work well for the youngsters.
-Make sure the tiles have a nonslip surface otherwise your beardie wont be able to get a grip!
+Make sure the tiles have a nonslip surface otherwise your bearded dragon wont be able to get a grip!
 Other options include reptile carpet and sand mats.

 Adults are much more robust and both particle and non particle substrate can be used.
 Important consideration is required when choosing a particle based substrate.
 Tiles, reptile carpet and sand mats are also are a good option for adult dragons if you prefer an non-particle substrate.